experiences,

 worth clicking on.

-I’m most energized by hard problems — healthcare products, AI interfaces, voice interaction, research-heavy work where design decisions carry real stakes.
-If that sounds like your project, I’d love to hear about it.
+I’m most energized by new technologies, new products, AI interfaces, multimodal interaction, research-heavy work where design decisions carry real stakes.
+If that sounds like your projects, I’d love to hear about it.

 shihuiruan@outlook.com